 We have climbed Mauna Kea five times: 2011, 2013, 2014, 2018 and 2022.

-Mauna Kea is the most difficult bike climb in the world.
-Adjectives do not describe this climb.
+Mauna Kea is the most difficult bike climb in the world and one of the most epic.
+Adjectives do not do justice in describing this climb.
 Distinguished by the highest Fiets Index in the world, Mauna Kea is a monstrous, nearly impossible ascent.
-In addition to the daunting climb, cyclists must be mentally and physically prepared for changing weather conditions, altitude sickness and varying terrain on this extremely challenging 42 mile climb.
+In addition to the daunting climb, cyclists must be mentally and physically prepared for changing weather conditions, altitude sickness, and varying terrain on this extremely challenging 42 mile climb.

 Not much vegetation on a volcano.

 Before heading to Hawaii for your Mauna Kea cycling adventure, be sure to rely on our list of Things to Bring on a Cycling Trip, and use our interactive checklist to ensure you don't forget anything.

 What Makes This the World’s Hardest Road Bike Climb:

 The sheer elevation ascended (13,800’/4200m), the average grade (9.9% for the last half of the ride), dealing with the gravel for 4.7 miles, the altitude (be prepared for the possibility of altitude sickness, as it commonly occurs above 8,000 feet; Wikipedia), and dramatically changing weather (for example, rain and 80 degree weather in Hilo, followed by wind, snow, and sub 40 degrees at the top, depending on the season).
 On one climb up the volcano in December, it was 73 degrees in Hilo when we started, and we endured as low as 34 degrees and blustery snow towards the summit.

 Well . . . you can’t say they didn’t warn you . . . 😨